-Lots of people dream of becoming a landlord, as it’s a profitable way of getting onto the property ladder and making a stable, long term investment – after all, the rental market is only going to grow with the rise of the renting generation.
-With this in mind, here’s a five step guide on how to become a buy-to-let landlord.
+Lots of people dream of becoming a landlord, as it’s a profitable way of getting onto the property ladder and making a stable, long term investment – after all, the rental market is only going to grow with the rise of Generation Rent.

 1. Understand the buy-to-let market

 Before embarking on your landlord journey, take the time to understand the impact of your decision.
 Consider all of the financial factors, as well as what exactly would be expected of you as a landlord, such as being able to keep up to date with, and adhere to, current legislation.
 Consider whether you’re the type of person that would make a good landlord – there’s a lot to letting properties outside of general property maintenance, so if you’re not sure you would want to go out of your way to build strong relationships with your tenants, letting properties might not be the lifestyle for you.

 2. Calculate a budget

-Create a budget to better understand the potential cost of purchasing a rental property, as well as how much you could potentially stand to earn in rental income.
+Create a budget to better understand the potential cost of purchasing a rental property.
+Consider the following:

 4. Set out an investment plan

-As a buy-to-let landlord, you need to think through all aspects of your investment plan for your rental property portfolio, including rental demand in your area, target demographics, property types, budgets and potential rental yields.
+As a buy-to-let landlord, you need to think through all aspects of your investment plan for your rental property portfolio.
+This includes rental demand in your area, target demographics, property types, budgets and potential rental yields.

 5. Decide how the property will be managed

-It might be worth finding an agent to manage your property for you, as this will help you with managing your finances, guide you through the tax regulations and help you create long term investment plans.
+It might be worth finding an agent to manage your property for you, as this will help you with overseeing your finances, guide you through the tax regulations and help you create long term investment plans.
 They will also help ensure you’re meeting any relevant landlord legislation, as lettings agents work in the best interest of the tenants, as well as the landlord.